 These numbers also help to encourage your customers to call you, by providing them with a free-call number.
 1800 numbers are free for your customers to dial from any landline in Australia.

-1800 numbers also make it easier for customers to quickly reach the person they’re after.
-For example, 1800 number routing can automatically direct calls to the caller’s nearest office, and call forwarding (IVR) menus can help callers to reach the person or department they want to talk to quickly.
+1800 numbers also make it easier for customers to quickly reach the person they're after.
+For example, 1800 number routing can automatically direct calls to the caller's nearest office, and voice prompt (IVR) menus can help callers to reach the person or department they want to talk to quickly.
 You can also automatically direct calls to a second number (for example, a live answering service) if your primary number is busy or not answering, so that your callers are always able to speak to a real person.